 Closing remarks: Future endeavors

 In the future of this series, we will evaluate various theories that are/were categorized as Nihonjinron and provide commentaries on them and show which interpretations are possible, based on our view.
 By writing these commentaries and by showing the cultural diversity present in Japan, we aim to decompose the idea of a mono-cultural entity and put the fruitfulness of nationalism into question.
-In more psychoanalytic terms, this series will be a critically exploration of the notion of identification and identity.
+Put in more psychoanalytic terms, this series will be a critically exploration of the notion of identification and identity.

 Dale, P. (1986).
 The Myth of Japanese Uniqueness.
 Oxford, London.
 Nissan Institute, Croom Helm.